-The sibilants in a language can often be ordered along a one-dimensional acoustic continuum, namely the SPECTRAL CENTRE OF GRAVITY or SPECTRAL MEAN (e.g. Forrest et al. 1988, Gordon et al. 2002), as in Fig. 4.7 Articulatorily, the spectral mean correlates with frontness of the tongue and with frontness of the place of articulation.
+The sibilants in a language can often be ordered along a one-dimensional acoustic continuum, namely the spectral centre of gravity or spectral mean (e.g. Forrest, Weismer, Milenkovic & Dougall 1988; Gordon, Barthmaier & Sands 2002).
+Articulatorily, the spectral mean correlates with the frontness of the tongue and with the frontness of the place of articulation.